alitonia/singgov-assessment/README.md

 docker run -p 3000:3000 frontend-test
 ```

-## Gitlab deployment
+## Gitlab CI deployment

+This deployment will push you code to an EC2 instance.

+Make sure that you have Gitlab CI and Terraform installed, and properly configured.

-Set up the following variables in your GitLab project (Settings > CI/CD > Variables):
+Set up the following variables in your GitLab runner project (Settings > CI/CD > Variables):

 * SSH_PRIVATE_KEY: Your EC2 instance's SSH private key
 * EC2_HOST: Your EC2 instance's public DNS or IP address